busterbenson/public/book-of-beliefs.md

 * There is no heaven or hell.

 *Supernatural: ghosts*
 * Ghosts don't exist outside of our minds.
-(See "Psychology: Tulpa")
+(See "Psychology: tulpas")

 *Supernatural: law of attraction*
 * Intention can't create reality (it just primes our perception of it, and makes us more likely to notice opportunities).